Beijing City Sightseeing

 So why not make your arrival transition a memorable one to remember and let Alison deal with all the headaches and inconveniences.
-Alison works hard for her VIP client(s) by preventing scams and by negotiating for the lowest prices or rates for transportation's, sites tickets, restaurants RSVP, and any other negotiating and translating requirements.
+Alison works hard for her VIP client(s) by preventing scams and negotiating for the lowest prices or rates for transportation, sites tickets, restaurants RSVP, and any other negotiating and translating requirements.

 Beijing is a city with more than 3,000 years of recorded history and a centuries-old glorious evolution.
-Evidence of human ancestry dating back to 700,000 years ago has been found in such places as Zhoukoudian in the southwest part of Beijing, where the remains known as 'Peking Man' were found.
+Evidence of human ancestry dating back to 700,000 years ago has been found in such places as Zhoukoudian in the southwest part of Beijing, where the remains known as ‘Peking Man’ were discovered.